cozy/cozy-docs/src/documents/en/hack/getting-started/learn-single-page-app-way.html.md

 This tutorial doesn't cover every aspect and good practice of Backbone but it should give you good insight into how you can build awesome single page apps.

-Finally yo make your application Cozy-ready, you have to do one unfamiliar thing.
-You have to push, in your Git repository, the build of your application client.
+Finally, to you make your application Cozy-ready, you have to do one unfamiliar
-Why that?
-Because the Cozy platform don't run any build and we don't have a strong package manager yet.
+thing: You have to commit the the build of your application client when you push your git repository.
+Why?
+Because the Cozy platform doesn't run any build process and we don't have a strong package manager yet.
+So the only way for the platform to have the finished build of your app is to fetch it as part of the git repository.
-The Cozy Platform fetch your git repository when it install an app.
-If you put the result of your build in your source, the platform can fetch it through git.

-Aside of this, there is a lot of cool stuff you can do with Cozy and you can ask us on IRC or by email what the next steps are or just to get help from us.
+Besides this, there is a lot of cool stuff you can do with Cozy and you can ask us on IRC or by email what the next steps are or just to get help from us.

 <br /><br />